Skip to content

 What do they want to pump in instead?

 Usually foil (anticon) and blown fibreglass.
-I install batts too, and the polyester ones are genuinely good, so I’m not knocking glasswool’s fire behaviour.
+I install batts too, and the polyester ones are a decent product, so I’m not knocking glasswool’s fire behaviour.
 My point is narrower and it’s about what holds up in a real roof.

 Reflective foil only works clean and with an air gap.
 The Australian Government’s yourhome guide notes that once foil is dusty or in contact with another surface its performance “diminishes towards zero”, and that condensation can form on the underside.
 In a 20-year-old roof that foil is usually torn, dusty and degraded, like the photos here, so it’s doing very little.